panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 - Overall creation of this repository is motivated entirely because the Super Mario Mash-up Pack is too restrictive and too specific and i very hate the restrictions put and i think the mash-up pack should be made usable on PC and mobile.
 Once the mash-up pack was officially made to PC and mobile, i would archive this repository.

-### the beg was also about making Super Mario Mash-up Pack available to multiple platforms for following reasons (orders from common to ridiculous):
+### the beg was also about making Super Mario Mash-up Pack available to multiple platforms for following reasons (orders from common to horrible and ridiculous):
   - Super Mario Mash-up Pack's IP license / copyright was not on the thumbnail (but located in Settings>General), unlike current licensed contents in Minecraft Marketplace (this is the most obivious without any cracking, just buy a Nintendo Switch, the game and a licensed content from Minecraft Marketplace.)
   - I cannot search one on Minecraft Marketplace catalog even in search on Nintendo Switch.
   - [Nintendo could've added a way to redeem for a mash-up pack on their site for use on PC and mobile](https://feedback.minecraft.net/hc/en-us/community/posts/360021759332/comments/25465641914125)